 On June 13th, join Festival Bloomsday Montréal for the unique screening of The Bloody Irish! at Cinéma du Parc to celebrate the centenary of the 1916 Easter Rising.
 The film is a musical performed in front of a live audience in Dublin and is based on the historical events that occurred 100 years ago.
 It’s a great opportunity to familiarize yourself with one of Ireland’s most important historical moments while enjoying its impressive soundtrack and familiar songs of the time.
 We will also be holding a Q&A with the event’s host, Gus O’Gorman, who told us what to expect and why you should take a seat with us on Monday night.

 2016 marks the centenary of two important events in Ireland’s history: the Easter Rising and the publication of Joyce’s Portrait of the Artist as a Young Man.
-As an earlier post discussed the correlation between the two and their declaration for independence, Festival Bloomsday Montréal will be honouring the 100 year anniversary with a screening of the film The Bloody Irish!
+Noting the correlation between the two and their declaration for independence, Festival Bloomsday Montréal will be honouring the 100 year anniversary with a screening of the film The Bloody Irish!

 As part of the centenary’s celebration abroad in the US, The Bloody Irish! was first featured on PBS in 2015 and was performed as a Broadway show in the Neil Simon Theater for two weeks this past April.
 Written by Barry Devlin, directed for the stage by Michael Barker-Caven, and featuring music composed and arranged by David Downes, the 80 minute production tells the story of the Rising from the perspective of General Sir John Grenfell Maxwell—the British General who signed the death warrants of the seven condemned leaders.